wp-plugins/wpbp-video-chat/readme.txt

 = 1.0.8 =
 * Major update to the core as it was only loading on certain themes, Also there seemed to be a conflict with another plugin.
+* Now works in 99% of all themes and on WordPress 4.0+

 = 1.0.9 =
 * Had to do a quick fix due to chat loading on all pages!